naridas/CV/README.md

 #### Communication

 Having lived in the US, Greece and now the UK has given a breadth of experience with a variety of people, and cultures.
 Throughout the course I enjoyed pairing with everyone in my cohort and working in group projects.
-I believe this is due to my ability to adapt to variety of social situations and also encourage a good working environment.
+I believe this is partially due to my ability to adapt to variety of social situations and also encourage a good working environment.

 ## <a name="Education">Education</a>